Skip to Content

 If you want to grow food that will truly sustain you, these six powerhouse crops are your best bet.
 They are high-yielding, nutrient-dense, easy to grow, and store well, making them ideal for food security.

-1. Potatoes – The Ultimate Calorie King
+1. Potatoes – The Calorie Champ

 Potatoes are one of the most reliable survival crops you can grow.
-They are packed with carbohydrates, which provide the energy needed for daily activities, and they produce an incredible amount of food per square foot.

 Why They’re Great for Survival: